-- The MMU recommends the extension of minimum offer price rule (MOPR) to all existing and proposed units in order to protect competition in the capacity market from external subsidies.
-(Priority: High.
-New recommendation.
-Status: Not adopted.) - The MMU recommends the enforcement of a consistent definition of capacity resource.
+- The MMU recommends the enforcement of a consistent definition of capacity resource.
 The MMU recommends that the requirement to be a physical resource be enforced and enhanced.
 The requirement to be a physical resource should apply at the time of auctions and should also constitute a commitment to be physical in the relevant Delivery Year.
 The requirement to be a physical resource should be applied to all resource types, including planned generation, demand resources and imports.
-13 14 (Priority: High.
+(Priority: High.
 First reported 2013.
 Status: Not adopted.
-Pending before FERC.) - The MMU recommends that the test for determining modeled Locational Deliverability Areas (LDAs) in RPM be redefined.
-A detailed reliability analysis of all at risk units should be included in the redefined model.
-(Priority: Medium.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that there be an explicit requirement that capacity resource offers in the Day-Ahead Energy Market be competitive, where competitive is defined to be the short run marginal cost of the units.
-(Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that the net revenue calculation used by PJM to calculate the net Cost of New Entry (CONE) VRR parameter reflect the actual flexibility of units in responding to price signals rather than using assumed fixed operating blocks that are not a result of actual unit limitations.
-15 16 The result of reflecting the actual flexibility is higher net revenues, which affect the parameters of the
+Pending before FERC.) - The MMU recommends that the definition of demand side resources be modified to ensure that such resources be fully substitutable for other generation capacity resources.
+Both the Limited and the Extended Summer DR products should be eliminated in order to ensure that the DR product has the same unlimited obligation to provide capacity year round as generation capacity resources.
+(Priority: High.
+First reported 2012.
+Status: Adopted 2015.)